lazyatom/interblah.net/soups/blog/reducing-risk-when-running-a-conference.snip.markdown

 Every hour you spend as a conference organiser worrying about sponsorships or ticket sales or other financial issues, is an hour that *could* be spent working on making [the content and the community](http://rubymanor.org/#manifesto) aspects as good as they can be.

 Let's not forget: __the only really important part of a conference is getting a diverse group of people with shared interests into the same space for a day or two.__ Everything else is just decoration.
+A lot of the time, _even the presentations_ are just decoration.
+It's getting the community together that's important.

 I realise that many people expect, consciously or otherwise, some or all of the peripheral bells and whistles that surround the core conference experience.
 For some attendees, going to a conference might even be akin to a 'vacation' of sorts.
 Perhaps a conference without $15,000 parties feels like less of an event... less of an _extravaganza_.